ITV Yorkshire: Studios

 The studios were built on 5 acre of slum clearance land on Kirkstall Road, purchased from the former Leeds Corporation.

 Construction commenced in early 1967.
 A mild winter aided building work and by mid-1968 studios one and two were equipped for transmission (studios three and four being completed by early 1969).
 During construction, pre-launch shows were produced at the ABC studios at Didsbury, Manchester while a former trouser-press factory next to the Leeds facility was used as an administration centre.

 The studio was officially opened by The Duchess of Kent on 29 July 1968.
 It was the first purpose-built colour television production centre in Europe and cost over £4 million to build and equip.
 Equipment was installed by EMI Electronics and the Marconi Corporation.
 The studios contained seven 2" Quadruplex VTR machines, six telecines and twelve cameras.
 The cameras were a mixture of Marconi MkVII's (studios 1, 2 and 3) and EMI 2001 models (studio 4).

 The regional news show Calendar was produced at the centre for many years but in 1989 was moved to a dedicated newsroom and broadcast facility based in a converted ice rink next to the main studios.

-Recent productions include Countdown (which has since moved to The Manchester Studios and now Media City in Salford), the revived Bullseye, Mastermind (while asbestos was removed from The Manchester Studios in 2006), My Parents Are Aliens, new Channel 4 gameshow Win My Wage and a new children's comedy-drama for Cartoon Network called My Spy Family.
+Productions in the 2000s included Countdown (which has since moved to The Manchester Studios and now Media City in Salford), the revived Bullseye, Mastermind (while asbestos was removed from The Manchester Studios in 2006), My Parents Are Aliens, Channel 4 gameshow Win My Wage and a children's comedy-drama for Cartoon Network called My Spy Family.
 The site is now home to continuity for ITV's northern transmission areas (although this is now managed, along with its southern counterpart, by Technicolor Network Services) and a number of independent producers.
 The production facilities are marketed as The Leeds Studios and sister companies ProVision, Film Lab North and The Finishing School occupy adjacent buildings, although the operation continues to be widely referred to as the Yorkshire Television studios or YTV.

 In March 2009, ITV plc announced that the Leeds Studios were to be largely closed in an effort to save costs following a reported loss of £2.7 billion for 2008.
 However, seven months later ITV changed its mind, choosing instead to close the nearby studios dedicated to the production of Emmerdale and transferring production of this programme to Kirkstall Road which would be upgraded for HDTV production.